patel-james/Titanic-Machine-Learning-intro/README.md

 ## How to Run

-1. Open `model.ipynb` in Jupyter Notebook
+1. Open `main.ipynb` in Jupyter Notebook
 2. Run all cells to clean the data, train the model, and make predictions